altruios/namshubettulpa/public/namshubettulpa/chapters/seeds-of-a-new-world.md

 mn:K
 }
 {
-~Kent could not remember the last time he had a dream~ ~But today...~
+~Kent could not remember the last time he had a dream.
+But today....
-~He dreamt of a ship: one he vaguely remembered from his childhood, imposing and nonsensical - he knew every detail about it~ ~It was a continuation of a dream he had long ago, he had been here before~ ~He saw the tear across the deck of the ship where a tower used to be~ ~He knew every person - each hiding below deck~
+He dreamt of a ship: one he vaguely remembered from his childhood, imposing and nonsensical - he knew every detail about it.
+It was a continuation of a dream he had long ago, he had been here before.
+He saw the tear across the deck of the ship where a tower used to be.
+He knew every person - each hiding below deck.
-~And he knew people were missing, but not who~
+And he knew people were missing, but not who~
 *He woke up*
-~He stared up at the ceiling absorbing that dream~ ~Around him was a heavy silence, what sounded like static in the distance~ ~He was on a bed~
+~He stared up at the ceiling absorbing that dream.
+Around him was a heavy silence, what sounded like static in the distance.
+He was on a bed~
 'K::Too early, no alarm...'
-~He had his clothes on still - as if someone had just tossed him there~ ~He saw distant fluorescent tubes, and a ceiling of empty darkness~ *He jolted up from the hospital bed*
+~He had his clothes on still - as if someone had just tossed him there.
+He saw distant fluorescent tubes, and a ceiling of empty darkness~ *He jolted up from the hospital bed*
-~The walls around him were particle board, makeshift~ ~The top of the wall did not reach the ceiling~
+~The walls around him were particle board, makeshift.
+The top of the wall did not reach the ceiling.
-~The gap was ten... fifteen meters or more~ 'K::Shit... where are you, Kent?'
+The gap was ten... fifteen meters or more~
+'K::Shit... where are you, Kent?'
-*There was a single knock at the open door to his right* ~More of a slam really, a moment later it came again~ ~Kent's head throbbed - pulsing in rhythm to the darkness receding from his vision~ *Another slam on the door*
+*There was a single knock at the open door to his right* ~More of a slam really, a moment later it came again.
+Kent's head throbbed - pulsing in rhythm to the darkness receding from his vision~ *Another slam on the door*
 "K::Hello?"
 ~Silence and then~
 *Another slam*
-~It was then Kent noticed the leg sticking partway into the room~ *Kent rushed to the door*
+~It was then Kent noticed the leg sticking partway into the room~ *Kent rushed to the door.
-*He nearly slipped on a hospital gown by the bed*
+He nearly slipped on a hospital gown by the bed*
 ~He found a woman on the floor, having some sort of seizure~ *Her leg jerked.
-It banged against the door again* *Kent looked both ways down the hallway she was in* ~All was silent - but down to the right there was another person on the floor~ 'K::Right, fucking cardboard palace - chemistry...
+It banged against the door again.
+Kent looked both ways down the hallway she was in* ~All was silent - but down to the right there was another person on the floor~ 'K::Right, fucking cardboard palace - chemistry...
 Should you be breathing though a filter?'